-TA = Total Number of Apartments in Development AA = Number of Apartments Available For Sale%A = Percent of Apartments in Development For Sale ADOM = Average Number of Days on Market per Listing PC = Number of Apartments SOLD and Pending Closing
+TA = Total Number of Apartments in Development AA = Number of Apartments Available For Sale

+%A = Percent of Apartments in Development For Sale ADOM = Average Number of Days on Market per Listing

+PC = Number of Apartments SOLD and Pending Closing

-This informanon is compiled from RMLS, Inc., on September 24, 2010.
-This representation is based in whole or in part on data supplied by the RMLS, Inc. RMLS.
-Inc. does not guarantee or is not in any way responsible for its accuracy.
-Data maintained by RMLS may not reflect all real estate activity in the market.
+This information is compiled from FlexMLS on September 26, 2022.
+This representation is based in whole or in part on data supplied by FlexMLS.
+FlexMLS does not guarantee or is not in any way responsible for its accuracy.
+Data maintained by FlexMLS may not reflect all real estate activity in the market.